ihhub/fheroes2/docs/FAQ.md

 ## Q: Are AI opponents improved in fheroes2?

 AI opponents in fheroes2 were written from scratch and are designed to make smarter and more reactive decisions than in the original game.
-They do not simply reproduce the original AI's artificial advantages, such as seeing the whole map without vision or receiving bigger weekly creature growth.
-Depending on the difficulty level, some bonuses or restrictions may still differ, but the main improvement is better decision-making rather than relying mainly on hidden advantages.
+Unlike the original AI, fheroes2 AI does not have artificial advantages such as seeing the whole map without vision or receiving increased weekly creature growth.
+The main improvement comes from better decision-making rather than from reproducing these hidden advantages.

 ## Q: Can I create and share maps for fheroes2?